Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06a-data-warehouse-load.md

     ![Screenshot of uploaded sales.csv file in a lakehouse.](./Images/md2-6.png)

-## Create a table in the lakehouse
+### Task 3: Create a table in the lakehouse

+In this task, you will create a table in the lakehouse using the uploaded file.

 1. In the **...** menu for the **sales.csv** file in the **Explorer** pane, select **Load to tables**, and then **New table**.